The world loves vodka. Even as growth has been slower than other categories recently, the clear spirit continues to grow year over year.

 Whether it’s mixed, sipped, or thrown back in an ice-cold shot, vodka is as ubiquitous as it is versatile.
 Lots of bottles on this list are bar and household staples, but we guarantee there are a few you have yet to try.
-Read on to discover the world’s top 20 vodka brand.
+Read on to discover the world’s top 20 vodka brands.

 Created by a Russian serf named Pytor Smirnov, the world’s best-selling vodka has been sold since 1864.
 In 1886, Smirnov penned an exclusive contract to supply vodka to the Tsar of Russia.
 Today, Smirnoff comes in nearly 40 flavors and is sold in 130 countries.